Triage: BIBA for AMS & WBC 19.2, 103.5F, Dysuria X 3 days

-History of Present Illness: 60-ish-year-old female with a history of CAD s/p CABG x 3 and stent, chronic systolic CHF, hypertension, hyperlipidemia, presence of AICD, left ventricular aneurysm, severe PAD with multiple revascularizations, diabetic foot ulcers, history of osteomyelitis/MRSA, DM on insulin, peripheral neuropathy, CKD stage III, prior CVA, seizures and chronic anemia presents with 3 days of fevers chills, left upper quadrant abdominal pain that radiates to the back and dysuria.
-Patient denies nausea, vomiting, diarrhea, shortness of breath, chest pain.
+History of Present Illness: A 60-ish-year-old female with a history of CAD, CHF, hypertension, diabetes, peripheral neuropathy, CKD stage III, and chronic anemia presents with 3 days of fevers, chills, left lower quadrant abdominal pain that radiates to the back and dysuria.
+She denies nausea, vomiting, diarrhea, shortness of breath, chest pain or other complaints.

 Initial Diagnostic Testing: